13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Nikon 20mm f1.8: (Best Nikon lens for night sky photography)

-It features 13 lens elements in 11 groups with spherical elements, extra-low dispersion elements, and Nikon’s Nano Crystal Coating.
+It features 13 lens elements in 11 groups, including spherical and extra-low dispersion elements and Nikon’s Nano Crystal Coating.

 These help with correcting aberration and minimizing ghosting and flare.